odoo/documentation/inventory/management/lots_serial_numbers/serial_numbers.rst

 location of the product based on last movement of the product.
 So you can get the last location where the products are moved.

-The double-entry management in Odoo enables you to run very advanced traceability.
+The double-entry management in Twenty20 enables you to run very advanced traceability.

 Setting up